 Television writer, producer, actor

 Tracey Wigfield, who showcased her comedic skills on the stage at BC’s Robsham Theater as a theater and English double major, is now an award-winning writer, producer and actor in television.
 Wigfield was a writer for the NBC hit comedy “30 Rock,” sharing an Emmy with the show’s star, Tina Fey, for writing the series’ finale.
 She wrote and was co-executive producer for “The Mindy Project,” where she added acting to her repertoire, appearing in several episodes of the comedy.
-She created, "Great News," a new NBC comedy series.
+Most recently, she created the NBC comedy series "Great News."

 Jerry York '67